 There are many grants, rebates, tax credits, and financing solutions for electrification improvements.
 Many of these incentives can be combined to maximize savings.
 Research available incentives based on your building type or visit the

-Financial Resources page for an overview of all funding options:
+Financial Resources page for an overview of all funding options.
+Review upgrades per building type:

 |